Seeds of Decolonization: Why the Year of Botany Matters

 Closeup of specimen still on original newspaper pressing.

 They described the significance of the Ban Chiang collection as: “With unusual strength in data concerning cultural knowledge and practices, the collection deepens the Academy’s ongoing discussions of global foodways and plant material culture practices, while the original data in Thai language is preserved in various associated datasets.”
-This marks a shift in archaeological practices from an Anglo-centric view where most data is only in English and is collected by those who are not from the communities whose resources they are working on.
+This marks a shift in herbarium practices from an Anglo-centric view where most data is only in English and is collected by those who are not from the communities whose resources they are working on.

 YOB staff and volunteers hard at work mounting specimens